 - 1. On the Timeline, select the clip you want to rotate - 2.
 Click the Rotate button on the toolbar to rotate the clip by 90 degrees clockwise.
 Click the button again to rotate the video more.
+Learn more: Removing black bars

-Fixing horizon level
+Fixing the horizon level